 Whether you are self-driving, on an overland tour, or taking public transport the distances between points are huge!
 After a while of traveling the continent, you might get used to it.
 This is why we always wear comfy clothes for long days in the car.

 I know it’s gotten bad when I think a five-hour drive is short.
 I love to look out the window at the landscapes and people passing.
 If that’s not your thing be sure to download some podcasts, movies about Africa, good music, or books about Africa to keep you entertained.

 Prepare for Mozzies

+This is one of my most important African travel tips.
 I’m certain you have heard of Malaria.
 It’s really serious in Africa.
-The disease is spread by infected mosquitos.
+Infected mosquitos spread the disease.
 Symptoms start like the flu and gradually worsen, and can even cause death.

-Neither of us has gotten malaria (yet), but just about every African we’ve met has and they describe it as a step above hell.
-There are a lot of mozzies in Africa especially if you are by water.
+Neither of us got malaria after traveling Africa for a year, but just about every African we’ve met has, and they describe it as a step above hell.
+There are a lot of mozzies in Africa, especially if you are by water.
 Cover up, buy insect repellent, and consider taking prophylaxis.

 Prepare for Daytime Driving in Africa.